jbukuts/skrib/public/welcome.md

 ## Found a bug?

 Skrib is still in active development and thus bugs are prone to be found.
-Be mindful of this while using the application currently and if you encounter any feel free to open an issue in the [repo](https://github.com/jbukuts/skrib)
+Be mindful of this while using the application currently and if you encounter any feel free to open an issue in the [repo](https://github.com/jbukuts/skrib) and tag it as a `user bug`.

-## Last thoughts

-If you enjoy using Skrib and feel so inclined.
-It would be much appreciated.
-Though this editor was written I hope you find some utility.

-That's all.
-Enjoy writing!